Stucco shower walls design guide including the different types of stucco shower finishes and some tips on how properly clean your shower walls.

 You can opt to add dry color pigments if you have a specific color that you’d like to achieve for your bathroom walls.
 This shower finish is great as a standalone but is also great when paired with tile or stone options for the bathroom.
 See the popular types of bathroom tiles here.

-Eco Stucco Shower
+Eco Stucco

-It offers long lasting protection to your shower walls and is highly known for its easy application as well as for its durability.
+It offers long-lasting protection to your shower walls and is highly known for its easy application as well as for its durability.

-How Do You Clean A Stucco Shower?
+How Do You Clean A Shower Made from Stucco?

 Seal off any cracks.
 It’s important that you repair any cracks in the stucco walls before washing.
-Go for an exterior acrylic caulk that matches the color of your stucco walls.
+Go for an exterior acrylic caulk that matches the color of your walls.
 Sand off any gritty areas to smooth out the surfaces right after.

 Rinse.
 Rinse the wall surfaces down with water.
 This will wash off any dust particles or debris.
 If you’re opting for a pressure washer, keep it at a level of 1,500 PSI or below so as not to damage the stucco and make sure that you maintain a distance of 24 inches.